stevenharderjr/ocd-tools/readme.md

+# OCD Tools

+A collection of tools for straightforward tasks that take up lots of time and attention when engaged in by certifiable perfectionists.

 # Ratioizer

-### Keep sets of values and allow dynamic adjustments without changing proportions between them.
+Keeps sets of values and allows dynamic adjustments without changing proportions between them.

 For example, my nominal cup of coffee comprises 20g sugar, 200ml coffee, and 150ml half & half.
 Now let's say I want to modify the amount of an ingredient or target a total serving size without changing the flavor.